MattMS/my-thoughts/on/religion/README.md

 At school, I recall visiting a church and a couple of times when a chaplain spoke to our class.
-I gathered that the majority of students had no interest in it because these were usually mocked afterwards.
+I gathered that the majority of students had no interest in it because these events were usually mocked afterwards.

 I did quite well at school and started to understand the world through science and logic, which further defined my skepticism in religion.